 - Thematic courses on interdisciplinary subjects for RMA students.
 With these modules, rotating every year, students can pursue their thematic interests or broaden their expertise.
 PhDs are welcome to participate when places are available.
 We offer three thematic courses of 5 EC each year.

 - Summer schools, International courses, Masterclasses and Workshops (RMA students and PhDs).
 These intensive courses and activities are often (co-)organised by graduate students.
 They allow them to delve into a subject with renowned experts in inspiring surroundings.
 We organise one summer school (5 EC), one international course (5 EC) and a minimum of 5 other activities (1-2 EC each) yearly.

 - Core Courses in Cultural History (CC 2-3) for PhD candidates.
 Focusing on methods, theories and skills particular to the cultural historian, this programme aims to allow students to develop into all-round professional cultural historians.
 RMA students are invited to participate.

-Furthermore, PhD candidates are expected, and RMA students encouraged, to participate in at least one of the Institute’s working groups.
-Working groups are ‘vertical’ groups, consisting of senior members and graduate students with shared research interests in all phases of their studies.
-The working groups, which are organised by students themselves, serve as reading groups, platforms for discussion and feedback, and breeding grounds for student-organised activities such as lectures and masterclasses.
+Furthermore, PhD candidates are expected, and RMA students encouraged, to participate in at least one of the Institute’s research networks.
+Research networks are ‘vertical’ groups, consisting of senior members and graduate students with shared research interests in all phases of their studies.
+The research networks, which are organised by students themselves, serve as reading groups, platforms for discussion and feedback, and breeding grounds for student-organised activities such as lectures and masterclasses.